gcabralps/cbcdcurriculum/README.md

 # Career Development Curriculum

-Career Development - IT Support
+Career Development - Codebridge

 Welcome to Career Development!
-Over the next 15 weeks, we will work together to help you build a solid and effective job search strategy.
-The key word is STRATEGY.
+Over the next 6 weeks, we will discuss the foundations of career development.
+In addition, you will have the necessary tools to begin your job search.
 We will research the industry, learn how to tailor resumes and cover letters to specific jobs, articulate the technical skills you've learned and maneuver the most difficult interview questions.

 We have a lot of work to do!
 But before we jump in, please familiarize yourself with the syllabus below.
 It is a roadmap for our time together and while there will be a few surprises along the way, the overall schedule will help you use your time efficiently.
 If you have any questions or concerns, please feel free to contact me.